 - Stamp duty is much lower

-If you have a SIPP (self invested personal pension), you can use your funds to invest in commercial property.
+If you have a SSAS Pension, you can use your funds to invest in commercial property.
+This article explains how to set up a SSAS Pension.

 In the UK, investing within a pension is incredibly tax efficient.
 The Government provides generous tax breaks to encourage us to save for retirement.
 If you don’t know much about pensions, then read this article.
 You probably have a pension from your job, so this is an excellent way to use your funds.